Who are Non-Residents?

 - A current council tax bill.

-- In most of the cases, banks will approve letter from the JobCentre Plus which stated and confirms your National Insurance Number.
+- In most cases, banks will approve a letter from Jobcentre Plus which stated and confirms your National Insurance Number.

 - Letter from your employer (Maximum three months old)

-However, there is no defined parameter on which you can decided which bank suits your requirement better, it is always advisable to go with leading banks like Barclays and Lloyd because:
+However, there is no defined parameter on which you can decide which bank suits your requirement better; it is always advisable to go with leading banks like Barclays and Lloyd because:

 - Leading banks are well-established and are in business for a long time.